draveness/DKNightVersion/README.md

 # How to use

-API documentation is not available for now.
+API documentation is not available now.

 ## Using night color